johnsonjh/tpzasm/README.md

-* A few **listing** edges remain before the listing is byte‑for‑byte identical on *every* input: a multi‑word **`.WORD`** under **`.LIMAGE`** in the ZASM dialect (the TDL two‑word value‑field overstrike), a \~1‑line pagination residual on very large files, and a few deep error‑listing cases (the leading pass‑1 error‑summary page and the symbol‑table error flags).
+* A few **listing** edges remain before the listing is byte‑for‑byte identical on *every* input: a multi‑word **`.WORD`** under **`.LIMAGE`** in the ZASM dialect (the TDL two‑word value‑field overstrike), a \~1‑line pagination residual (and the running per‑page error count that tracks it) on very large files, and the **`Q`**/**`A`** extra‑operand diagnostics — all of which arise only on unusual or deliberately malformed input, never in the standalone corpus or the VEDIT‑PLUS / SARGON codebases.

 * Another **PASM** variant, **PSA&nbsp;PASM&nbsp;2.00G** (*likely* *a* *beta* *release*), is also known, though no documentation for it seems to have